geoserver/geoserver/src/release/extensions/db2/db2-readme.txt

 INSTALLATION

-1. Copy the included gt2-db2 jar to your
+1. Copy the included jar files to your
 GeoServer library directory.
 In a binary install this is at [GEOSERVER_HOME]/server/geoserver/WEB-INF/lib/
 In a war install this is [container]/webapps/geoserver/WEB-INF/lib/

-2. Copy db2jcc4.jar from the Db2 instance installation directory

-$DB2PATH/java to your GeoServer library directory.

 3. Restart GeoServer.